-- c) identifying the importance of the charters of the Virginia Company of London in establishing the Jamestown settlement; - d) identifying the importance of the General Assembly (1619) as the first representative legislative body in English America; - e) identifying the importance of the arrival of Africans and English women to the Jamestown settlement; - f) describing the hardships faced by settlers at Jamestown and the changes that took place to ensure survival; - g) describing the interactions between the English settlers and the native peoples, including the contributions of Powhatan to the survival of the settlers.
+to settle at Jamestown; c1 identifying the importance of the charters of the Virginia Company of London in establishing the Jamestown settlement; d1 identifying the importance of the General Assembly (1619) as the first representative legislative body in English America; e1 identifying the importance of the arrival of Africans and English women to the Jamestown settlement; f) describing the hardships faced by settlers at Jamestown and the changes that took place to ensure survival; g) describing the interactions between the English settlers and the native peoples, including the contributions of Powhatan to the survival of the settlers.

-The student will demonstrate knowledge of life in the Virginia colony by c) explaining the reasons for the relocation of Virginia's capital from Jamestown to Williamsburg to Richmond; d) describing how money, barter, and credit were used; e) describing everyday life in colonial Virginia.
+VS.4 The student will demonstrate knowledge of life in the Virginia colony by a) explaining the importance of agriculture and its influence on the institution of slavery; b) describing how the culture of colonial Virginia reflected the origins of European (English, Scots-Irish, German) immigrants, Africans, and American Indians; c) explaining the reasons for the relocation of Virginia's capital from Jamestown to Williamsburg to Richmond; d) describing how money, barter, and credit were used; e) describing everyday life in colonial Virginia.